Calamity Mod

-The Calamity Mod is a mod for Terraria, known for its numerous additions to the game such as new items, biomes, enemies and bosses as well as revamping the game's difficulty.
+The Calamity Mod, also known simply as Calamity, is a mod for Terraria, known for its numerous additions to the game such as new items, biomes, enemies and bosses as well as adding many new difficulties to the game.
 The mod received significant attention for its breadth of content as well as its soundtrack.
+Development of the mod ceased after allegations of online child abuse were made against the lead developer, resulting in an exodus of the rest of the team.

 Gameplay

-The Calamity Mod adds various features to Terraria, expanding the gameplay variety and the game's progression.
-New weapons are added, along with the Rogue character class that specializes in stealth.
-Various new bosses can be encountered during different stages of progression, either by meeting a specific criteria or summoning them manually.
-Defeating bosses grants the player powerful items and may unlock new areas.
-Certain bosses are accessible only after defeating Moon Lord, the final boss of vanilla Terraria.
-Bosses from the base game also receive new attacks.
+The Calamity Mod expands Terrarias gameplay and progression by introducing new weapons, materials, and the Rogue class, which specializes in stealth.
+Numerous bosses are added throughout different stages of progression.
+They can be encountered by meeting certain conditions or summoned manually, and defeating them grants powerful items, unlocks new areas, and advances the game.
+Some bosses are available only after Moon Lord, the final boss of Terraria, extending the original progression.

-Calamity adds multiple biomes, which house unique enemies and bosses.
+The biomes that Calamity adds house unique enemies and bosses.
 Certain biomes are largely inaccessible until a specific condition is met, such as the Abyss, which requires special gear to traverse, and the Astral Infection, which only spawns after the Wall of Flesh has been defeated.
-Existing biomes receive new structures and enemies.
-New materials are added, used primarily to craft various tools and weapons.
+Existing biomes receive new structures and enemies, as well as new materials that can be used to craft various new items.

-Alongside the base Classic, Expert and Master modes, there are additional optional difficulty modifiers named "Revengeance" and "Death" that change enemy and boss AI to be tougher and add new game mechanics.
-Additionally, the mod adds new town NPCs and reworks other mechanics.
+Alongside the base Classic, Expert and Master modes, there are additional optional difficulty modifiers named "Revengeance" and "Death" that change enemy and boss AI and add new game mechanics.
+The mod adds new NPCs as well as quality of life features.

+The mod completely changes the lore of Terraria, with its narrative centering around the player growing strong enough to confront the Godseeker Yharim, a central figure in its lore.
+Players can obtain lore items that provide background information about the world and its characters.

 Development

 After its initial release in 2016, Calamity has continued receiving updates that add content, tweak balance and make the mod compatible with newer versions of Terraria.

 On June 23, 2022, the mod was published on the Steam Workshop page of tModLoader.

+In 2025, the lead developer of the mod, Fabsol, was accused of online child abuse, and was replaced as project lead by the developer Ozzatron, who later faced similar allegations the following year, leading to the cancellation of development.
+Development under Ozzatron occurred under a business entity, Azafure LLC, a company he owned which also held ownership of the mod's IP.